microsoft/chat-copilot/README.md

     .\Start.ps1
     ```

+    It may take a few minutes for Yarn packages to install on the first run.

     > NOTE: Confirm pop-ups are not blocked and you are logged in with the same account used to register the application.

-    > NOTE: It may take a few minutes for Yarn packages to install on the first run.

 ## Linux/macOS
 1. Open Bash as an administrator.